YuncongMa/pNet/Python/README.md

 ## Deployment

-It is recommended to use Anaconda (https://www.anaconda.com) to create an environment. <br />
+This Python version is tested in Anaconda (https://www.anaconda.com) to create an environment. <br />
 **Create a new conda environment for pNet**
 ```
 conda env create --name pnet -f environment.yml